chrisekelley/kiwiprints-report-app/README.md

     AND providedepilationconsultationr != ''
     GROUP BY i.gender, t.currentDistrict;

+    SELECT
+    SUM(CASE WHEN providedepilationconsultationl IS NOT NULL THEN 1 ELSE 0 END) +
+    SUM(CASE WHEN providedepilationconsultationr IS NOT NULL THEN 1 ELSE 0 END) AS column1_count,
+    t.currentDistrict, i.gender
+    FROM trichiasis t, indiv_reg i
+    WHERE t.clientid = i._id
+    AND (providedepilationconsultationl != '' OR providedepilationconsultationr != '')
+    GROUP BY i.gender, t.currentDistrict;

+## People Epilated

     SELECT COUNT(t.providedepilationconsultationl) as providedepilationconsultationl , t.currentDistrict, i.gender
     FROM trichiasis t, indiv_reg i
     WHERE t.clientid = i._id
     AND providedepilationconsultationl != ''
+    GROUP BY i.gender, t.currentDistrict;

+    SELECT COUNT(t.providedepilationconsultationr) as providedepilationconsultationr , t.currentDistrict, i.gender
+    FROM trichiasis t, indiv_reg i
+    WHERE t.clientid = i._id
+    AND providedepilationconsultationr != ''
+    GROUP BY i.gender, t.currentDistrict;

+    SELECT
+    SUM(CASE WHEN providedepilationconsultationl IS NOT NULL THEN 1 ELSE 0 END) +
+    SUM(CASE WHEN providedepilationconsultationr IS NOT NULL THEN 1 ELSE 0 END) AS column1_count,
+    t.currentDistrict, i.gender
+    FROM trichiasis t, indiv_reg i
+    WHERE t.clientid = i._id
+    AND (providedepilationconsultationl != '' OR providedepilationconsultationr != '')
     GROUP BY i.gender, t.currentDistrict;

 ## Failed surgeries